LethalCompanyCommunity/ModdingWiki/docs/dev/apis/csync/usage-guide.md

 ```

 Try not to cache any entries' values in a variable; doing so means it is possible
-that you are using the most up-to-date value.
+that you are not using the most up-to-date value.

 You can get (or set) the local value of a `SyncedEntry`: